 ‘Most people have no concept of just how big a deal this is.
 The region has produced ore and steel for many years, but new businesses are on their way, driven by climate change,’ says Peter Larsson, the government’s coordinator for social transition in Norrbotten and Västerbotten Counties.

-‘From having been solely an exporter of raw materials such as ore, forestry and minerals as well as electricity, Upper Norrland is becoming a raw materials processor.
+He continues: ‘From having been solely an exporter of raw materials such as ore, forestry and minerals as well as electricity, Upper Norrland is becoming a raw materials processor.
 Volumes and the value added by processing will both increase significantly, and new businesses will emerge on the back of the mega-investments.’